magj3k/instrumagic/README.md

 InstruMagic is a musical improvisation interface that allows experienced and aspiring musicians alike to experiment with music in an intuitive and tangible way.
 Simply stand in front of the Kinect, conduct a tempo, sing a chord progression, and finally, go crazy!
 Piano, guitar, and drum set not included.

-Learn more about InstruMagic here: https://www.youtube.com/watch?v=b3TeQufmkDg
+See InstruMagic in action here: https://www.youtube.com/watch?v=b3TeQufmkDg

 Read more about our process here: https://docs.google.com/document/d/1PM2lt1YP-Bp9QAlkMpTJrxJeTNwm8qZh99uFIJx2-Fs/edit?usp=sharing